On This Page

 On our last day in the mountains, we were ready to take on the infamous drive.

-The Tail of the Dragon is a stretch of US 129 that packs in a staggering 318 curves in just 11 miles located at the Deals Gap mountain pass along the North Carolina–Tennessee border.
+The Tail of the Dragon is a stretch of US 129 that packs in a staggering 318 curves in just 11 miles.
+It is located at the Deals Gap mountain pass along the North Carolina–Tennessee border.

-As we made our way down the track and rounded bend after bend in the road, it was clear how the treacherous track appeals to joyriders from all over the world.
+As we made our way down and rounded bend after bend in the road, it was clear how the treacherous track appeals to joyriders from all over the world.

 Motorcyclists would fly around the turns at an easy 45 degree angle, with nothing to prevent them from spinning out and tumbling down the side of the mountain.
 Nothing.
 There are no guard rails.